 Mid market rent (or MMR) is an initiative from the Scottish Government to provide quality, affordable homes for low to moderate income households.

-MMR tenants are typically those who would not qualify for social housing but cannot afford to pay market rent or buy a property.
+MMR tenants are typically those who would have to wait a long time for social housing, but cannot afford to pay market rent or buy a property.

 Do I qualify for mid market rent?

 To qualify for MMR, your (gross) annual income should not exceed £47,143.20 per household.
 For properties in Edinburgh, your (gross) annual income should not exceed £45,443 per household.

 All adults who will be residing in the property must provide proof of their income, regardless of whether they will be on the tenancy agreement or not.
 Applicants with family members living in the property, who are not their spouse (for example a child of working age or elderly relative), are only required to provide proof of their income if they are going to be named on the tenancy as a joint tenant.